utg-cpu/blog/src/content/blog/how-to-git-gud-in-untitled-tag-game.md

 ## movement systems

 1. ### High Vault/Vault
-soo, vaulting is when you just hit the edge you hit jump to vault and to high vault you hit jump when your head id under the edge.
+soo, vaulting is when you just hit the edge you hit jump to vault and to high vault you hit jump when your head is under the edge.

 2. ### Roll
 so you roll by pressing slide just before you hit the ground and you get faster or slower, based on your timing.